Tag: Cultural

 Corscadden Park interpretive signage

-Delighted to be working with Moreton Bay Regional Council (again) and SLR Consulting (for the first time) on interpretive signage for Corscadden Park in Redcliffe.
-Exploring the local history, First Nations cultural heritage and natural environment of this very interesting, very special place.
+Delighted to be working with City of Moreton Bay (again) and SLR Consulting (for the first time) on interpretive signage for Corscadden Park in Redcliffe.
+Exploring the local history, First Nations cultural heritage and natural environment of this very inviting and interesting place.
 Previously worked with Moreton Bay Regional Council on the Bongaree Trail interpretive…

 Bongaree Trail interpretive signage